Hackmey/VoyageHack2.0-public/README.md

    bot/Scripts/activate.bat //In CMD
    bot/Scripts/Activate.ps1 //In Powershell
    ```
-If Encountered with the powershell bug:
+If Encountered with the powershell bug:🐛
-**cannot be loaded because running scripts is disabled on this system.
-For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170**
+**"cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170"**
 In that case:
 - Run Windows powershell as adminstrator and run the following command
 ```bash